AvanDokkum/avandokkum/README.md

-- 👋 Hi, I’m @AvanDokkum
+- 👋 Hi, I’m Arjan
-- 👀 I’m interested in smart-homes, self-sufficient farming, and everything dog related :dog:
+- 👀 I’m interested in self-sufficient farming, and everything to do with dogs:dog:
-- 🌱 I’m currently learning Java, Spring, React and cloud hosting
+- 🌱 I’m now learning Java and Spring Security
 - ⚡ Fun fact: My dog's a magician, he's a labracadabrador!

 <!---